 Hotels and restaurants generally include a 10 percent service charge as well as tax, but additional tips should be given for good service, as the charge often does not go to the staff who provided the service.
 Waiters usually receive 10 percent extra for good service.
 For other services, including taxi drivers, tipping is discretionary depending on the service provided.

 Being polite to others and having respect for elders is integral and is expected from visitors.
 If taking a photograph of a local, tourists should ask permission first and then offer a gift afterwards.
 Dominicans take care in their appearance and form judgements based on what people wear; they are likely to look down on tourists that are unkempt or wear clothes that are too revealing.

-Santo Domingo is the centre of business in the Dominican Republic.
-Good working relationships are vital and trust is an integral part of doing business in the Dominican Republic; knowing the right people is half the battle won.
-Appearances are considered important and therefore dressing smartly is advised.
-Meetings are initially rather formal and a polite greeting accompanied by a handshake is common; expect small talk.
-Business cards are usually exchanged on introduction.
-Punctuality is important.
-Although English is widely spoken and understood, it is still useful to have all business material printed in English and Spanish.
-It is important to be polite and courteous at all times.
-Business hours are usually 8am to 12pm and 2pm to 6pm Monday to Friday.
+Good working relationships are vital and trust is an integral part of doing business in the Dominican Republic, as knowing the right people is half the battle won.
+Appearances are considered important so dressing smartly is advised.
+Meetings are initially rather formal and a polite greeting accompanied by a handshake is common practice.
+Punctuality is important, as is courtesy.
+Business cards are usually exchanged on introduction and it is useful to have all business material printed in English and Spanish, even though English is widely spoken and understood.
+Business hours are usually 8am to 12pm and 2pm to 6pm, Monday to Friday.

-Travellers to the Dominican Republic over 16 years do not have to pay duty on 200 cigarettes or 1 box cigars; 1 bottle of alcohol, unopened and maximum of 2 litres; and up to 2 bottles of perfume for personal use.
-All animal products are prohibited.
+Travellers to the Dominican Republic over 16 years do not have to pay duty on 200 cigarettes, 1 litre of alcohol and gifts up to a maximum value of $100.

 Become our Dominican Republic Travel Expert